-You can select a highlighted region by holding down the Ctrl key with the left mouse button pressed, and drag the region to a new location in the song.

-After releasing the mouse button, you have four options:

-- 1. Move to new location and overwrite.

-- 2. Move to new location and merge.

-- 3. Copy to new location and overwrite.

-- 4. Copy to new location and merge.
+an select a highlighted region by holding down the Ctrl key with the left e button pressed, and drag the region to a new location in the song.
+Drag/Drop Edit After releasing the mouse button, you have four options: Type of drag/drop edit Move to new location and overwrite Move to new location and merge Copy to new location and overwrite Copy to new location and merge Move to new location and overwrite.
+Move to new location and merge.
+Copy to new location and overwrite.
+Copy to new location and merge.